ireoluwax/ezra/frontend/README.md

 # Micro-capstone-2

-# Project Name : Microverse Capstone 2
+# Project Name : Ezra
 This a single page food app where you can comment and like your favourite meal.
 >
 >